-Before race: safety checks on starting grid at the request
+Before the race: safety checks on starting grid at the request of the FIM Superbike Technical Director

-After race: Technical control noise weight
+After the race: Technical control noise weight and carburation instruments 8 people

 Displacement checks 2 people

 Administration 1 person

 This is the required minimum of Technical Stewards.
 The number may of course be higher.